 DRYING STOVE Equipment.
 A heated chamber in which pottery is dried before firing.

+DUDSON Pottery Manufacturer.
 Richard Dudson opened his first factory in Hanley, Stoke-on-Trent, in 1800.
-Nine generations on from the founder, Dudson remained a privately owned family business, the oldest in the UK tableware industry specialising in ceramic tableware for the hospitality industry.
-In the early years, the company produced a wide variety of domestic ware, including Staffordshire figures, Relief Moulded Stoneware, Jasper Ware, Ebony and Mosaic (rouletted) ware.
+Nine generations later, Dudson remained a privately owned family business—the oldest in the UK tableware industry, specialising in ceramic tableware for hospitality.
+Early on, the company produced varied domestic ware, including Staffordshire figures, Relief Moulded Stoneware, Jasper Ware, Ebony and Mosaic (rouletted) ware.

 UPDATE 04.04.2019: "The company announced today that cash flow pressures and deteriorating sales has lead to its collapse."
 Administrators were brought in and a sale of the Dudson brand was quickly made to the pottery firm of Churchill China.
 318 workers were made redundant.